philwild/infosecdocs/docs/README.md

 	 In this example, we can see a number of source types returned across two indexes named `demo_oracle` and `demo_wineventlog`.
 This indicates that we do have correctly tagged events in two indexes within our Splunk environment, but our original search macro, defined as `cim_Authentication_indexes` was not including these indexes within its definition.

 	 When you perform this search in your environment you will see different results than this example.
 If no results were returned, then the data in your environment may not be tagged correctly or may not be CIM compliant.
 You may need to investigate why by searching the event data.
+In this example, troubleshooting further would require investigating why `tag=authentication` is not matching any events.
+This will involve examining the data sources that you believe should contain authentication events.

 	 Watch this Splunk Education [video](https://www.youtube.com/watch?v=QTklD7OiN74) on the Splunk Common Information Model.
-If this doesn't help, try requesting [help](#support) from the Splunk Community
+If this doesn't help guide you towards solving the problem, try requesting [help](#support) from the Splunk Community.

+	 If your search results returned indexes and data sources, we can proceed with modifying the search macro for this data model.

-6. Take note of the name of the indexes returned by the above search as the next step we will perform will be to update the macro.
+6. Take note of the name of the indexes returned by the above search as the next step we perform will be to update the macro.
 In our example, we have two indexes `demo_oracle` and `demo_wineventlog`.

 7. Open the `Advanced Search` under the `Settings` menu.